Cushing Hotel

 The Cushing Hotel is a historic hotel in Afton, Minnesota, United States, established in 1867 to cater to railroad workers, lumbermen, and travelers.
-The hotel was listed on the National Register of Historic Places in 1985 for having local significance in the theme of commerce.
+The hotel was listed on the National Register of Historic Places in 1985 for its local significance in the theme of commerce.
 It was nominated for exemplifying the commercial lodging common to mid-19th-century river towns.
 It remains in business as the Afton House Inn.

 Description

 The original section of the Cushing Hotel is a simple two-story wood-frame building.
 It measures 24 by 80 ft and is topped with a hip roof.
 The building was constructed of locally milled white pine and sheathed in clapboard.
 Decoration is very minimal, primarily consisting of thin lintels over some doors and windows.

 The building has been expanded and altered over the years.
 Early on a two-story wing was added to the rear to create additional rooms.
 Around 1907 a screened porch was added across the front façade.
 Later the south façade gained a brick chimney and a gabled entrance vestibule.
 Additions were made to the north and rear to expand the bar and restaurant.
 Extensive work in the 1980s removed the screened porch and restored much of the historical appearance of the original wing.